DavideRutigliano/track-me-java-android-app/INSTALL.md

 * Run the application and create a new virtual device (you can choose the default one, Nexus 6).
 Select an API >= 16.

-* __(Optional)__ If you prefer to launch the application on your own android device you can do so: you just have to enable developer option on your android device and connect it to your PC with an USB cable.
+* __(Optional)__ If you prefer to launch the application on your own android device you can do so: you just have to enable USB debug on your smartphone and connect it to your PC with an USB cable.

   * Enabling developer option on your device depends on your OS version.